Cogitate-consortium/cogitate-data/docs/03_cogdataset.md

 #### Eye Tracking Data Acquisition

 Eye movements were monitored and recorded from both eyes (binocular eye-tracking) using the MEG-compatible EyeLink 1000 Plus eye-tracker (SR Research Ltd., Ottawa, Canada).
-Nine-point calibration was performed at the beginning of the experiment, and recalibrated if necessary at the beginning of each block/word.
+Nine-point calibration was performed at the beginning of the experiment, and recalibrated if necessary at the beginning of each block.
 Pupil size and corneal reflection data were collected at a sampling rate of 1000 Hz.

+The channel name that contains the eye tracker data in the FIF file is as follows: MISC1 (X), MISC2 (Y), and MISC3 (pupil)

 #### Behavioral Data Code Scheme